Giacinto Scoles: Life and career

 Scoles moved to Princeton University in 1986.
 One of the experiments that Scoles brought to Princeton was the study of IR spectroscopy of molecules attached to inert gas clusters, particularly Ar and Xe clusters.
-In this work, he developed the now widely used "pickup technique" and set the stage for his later pioneering work on superfluid helium nanodroplets, for which he recently shared the Benjamin Franklin Award in Physics.
+In this work, he developed the "pickup technique" and began his work on superfluid helium nanodroplets, for which he shared the Benjamin Franklin Award in Physics.
 The helium experiments, started with students S. Goyal and D. Schutt, provided the first molecular spectra of solutes in liquid helium, a unique superfluid solvent.
-Frank Stienkemeier joined the group as a postdoc and together with graduate students John Higgins and Carlo Callegari (and sabbatical visitor Wolfgang Ernst) established the "Alkali age" of the group which provided a rich vein to explore chemical dynamics in this fascinating state of matter.
+Frank Stienkemeier joined the group as a postdoc and together with graduate students John Higgins and Carlo Callegari (and sabbatical visitor Wolfgang Ernst) established the "Alkali age" of the group.
 Graduate student James Reho brought time resolved spectroscopy techniques into the mix.
 Erik Kerstel did a thesis on subdoppler spectroscopy of hydrogen bonded complexes, including the first such spectra in the vibrational overtone region.
 Brooks Pate brought Scoles and Kevin K. Lehmann together for what proved to be a long series of experiments (and many Ph.D. theses) that characterized Intramolecular Vibrational energy Redistribution.
 They first studied the hydrogen stretching fundamental and first overtone spectral regions and observed Lorentzian lineshapes due to irreversible relaxation for large molecules with a very high density of states.
 They developed IR-microwave and later IR-IR double resonance methods to provide unambiguous quantum assignments of even highly congested spectra and to reach higher in energy.
 The work by Andrea Callegari on benzene, long a model system for such studies is noted among many such studies.
 After this work, Carlo Callegari converted the apparatus into a helium droplet machine, which was used for the first study of overtone vibrational transitions in helium nanodroplets.
 Also, the pure rotational spectra of HCCCN and HCN in helium were observed.
 This established that a single droplet could absorb several thousand photons without "optically pumping" out of resonance.

-Scoles was instrumental in the establishment of the Princeton Materials Institute and became a close collaborator of Peter Eisenberger, its first director.
+Scoles helped establish the Princeton Materials Institute and became a close collaborator of Peter Eisenberger, its first director.
 Scoles also brought to Princeton his Helium Diffraction Spectrometer for the study of surface structure.
 His focus turned from inorganic overlayers to the study of self-assembled monolayers, particularly alkane thiols on Au(111).
 Scoles collaborated with Eisenberger in using X-Rays as a complementary surface structure tool and showed the power of the combination of the two methods.
 Scoles developed expertise in atomic force microscopy (AFM) to study surface structure and more recently, tip induced surface modification using the nanografting technique [16,17] which had been previously developed by his former student Gang Yu Liu.
 In collaboration with Steve Bernasek, Scoles has also studied the influence of vibrational excitation (again for the first time in the first C-H overtone region) on the sticking probability of a molecule (methane) on a metal surface.